AISHA f Arabic, Urdu, AmericanMeans

 γῆ (ge) meaning "earth" and

 ἔργον (ergon) meaning "work".
-Saint George was a 3rd-century Roman soldier from Palestine who was martyred during the persecutions of Emperor Diocletian.
+Saint George was a 3rd-century Roman soldier from Cappadocia who was martyred during the persecutions of Emperor Diocletian.
 Later legends describe his defeat of a dragon, with which he was often depicted in medieval art.

-... [more] GERALD m English, German, DutchFrom a Germanic name meaning
+... [more] Gerald m English, German, DutchFrom a Germanic name meaning

-"rule of the spear", from the elements
+"power of the spear", from the elements

 ger meaning "spear" and

-wald meaning "rule".
-The Normans brought this name to Britain.
+walt meaning "power, authority".
+The Normans brought it to Britain.
 Though it died out in England during the Middle Ages, it remained common in Ireland.
 It was revived in the English-speaking world in 19th century.

-GRISELDA f English, Spanish, LiteraturePossibly derived from the Germanic elements
+... [more] Griselda f English, Spanish, LiteraturePossibly derived from the Old German elements

 gris "grey" and

-hild "battle".
+hilt "battle".
 It is not attested as a Germanic name.
-This was the name of a patient wife in medieval tales by Boccaccio and Chaucer.
+This was the name of a patient wife in medieval folklore, adapted into tales by Boccaccio (in

-HANS m German, Dutch, Swedish, Norwegian, DanishGerman short form of
+Hans m German, Dutch, Swedish, Norwegian, DanishGerman short form of

-JOHANNES, now used independently.
+Johannes, now used independently.
 This name has been very common in German-speaking areas of Europe since the late Middle Ages.
 From an early period it was transmitted to the Low Countries and Scandinavia.
 Two famous bearers were Hans Holbein (1497-1543), a German portrait painter, and Hans Christian Andersen (1805-1875), a Danish writer of fairy tales.

-HARRISON m EnglishFrom an English surname that meant
+Harrison m EnglishFrom an English surname that meant

-"son of HARRY".
+"son of Harry".
 This was the surname of two American presidents, William Henry Harrison (1773-1841) and his grandson Benjamin Harrison (1833-1901).
-The actor Harrison Ford (1942-), who starred in such movies as
+As a given name it reached a low point in America in 1977 before it was revived by the career of actor Harrison Ford (1942-), who starred in such movies as

-Star Wars and
+Star Wars in 1977 and

-HUGO m Spanish, Portuguese, English, Dutch, German, French, Swedish, Norwegian, Danish, Ancient Germanic (Latinized)Latinized form of
+Hugo m Spanish, Portuguese, English, Dutch, German, French, Swedish, Norwegian, Danish, Finnish, GermanicOld German form of

-HUGH.
+Hugh.
 As a surname it has belonged to the French author Victor Hugo (1802-1885), the writer of

-The Hunchback of Notre Dame and
+The Hunchback of Notre-Dame and

 Les Misérables.

-IO f Greek MythologyMeaning unknown.
+Io f Greek MythologyMeaning unknown.
 In Greek mythology Io was a princess loved by

 Zeus, who changed her into a heifer in order to hide her from